gdey/2015-04-challenge/README.md

 the given png encoding the numbers 0-9, and the characters ",." to create the digits to display.

 ![Numbers Mask](https://raw.githubusercontent.com/SDGophers/2015-04-challenge/master/images/numbers.png)
+This is a 300x400 px image, with each glyph being 100x100 px.
 The url should look like the following:

 GET http://localhost:8080/counter/${{identifier}}